Details About the English Test of COMPASS

 Things You Need to Know About COMPASS English Test

 Used by many educational institutions in the country, the test is a measure that helps decide the best possible course for each aspiring college-level student.
 The English section of the test measures the English writing abilities and reading skills of a student, and evaluates the college-readiness for entry-level courses where the language-using skills play an important part.
 Here is an article that gives you a heads-up on the essentials of this standardized test.

 What Is the COMPASS English Test?

 An evaluative test that helps colleges and other educational institutions decide the college-readiness of applicants, the test includes different tests covering a variety of skill sets and subject areas.
-The test scores are then used to place students in classes that are best suitable for their current skills and ability levels.
+The test scores are then used to place students in classes that are best suited for their current skills and ability levels.
 At the same time, students may also be placed in specific developmental programs based on the analysis of their strengths and weaknesses in specific domains(http://www.act.org/compass/student/index.html).

 There are four main sections that test the students’ knowledge and skills in the English language usage and skills, though.
 These are as follows:

 - The COMPASS Reading Test